Sports nutrition: Energy supplements

 Athletes sometimes turn to energy supplements to increase their ability to exercise more often.
 Common supplements to increase an athlete's energy include: Caffeine, Guarana, Vitamin B12, and Asian ginseng.
 Guarana is another supplement that athletes take to enhance their athletic ability, it is frequently used for weight loss and as an energy supplement.

 Caffeine, a common energy supplement, can be found in many different forms such as pills, tablets or capsules, and can also be found in common foods, such as coffee and tea.
 A 2009 study from the University of Texas reports that caffeinated energy drinks increase sporting performance.
 They found that after drinking an energy drink, 83% of participants improved their physical activity parameters by an average of 4.7%.
 This was attributed to the effects of caffeine, sucrose and Vitamin B in the drink - however scientific consensus does not support the efficacy of using Vitamin B as a performance enhancer.
 To explain the performance improvement the writers report an increase in blood levels of epinephrine, norepinephrine and beta-Endorphin.
 The adenosine receptor antagonism of caffeine accounts for the first two, while the latter is accounted for by the Neurobiological effects of physical exercise.

-Caffeine has been around since the 1900s and became popularly used in the 1970s when its power of masking fatigue became highly recognized.
-Similarly, the caffeine found in energy drinks and coffee shows an increased reaction performance and feelings of energy, focus and alertness in quickness and reaction anaerobic power tests.
+The effectiveness of caffeine to mask fatigue has been explored since the early 1900s and its use in sports nutrition became popular in the 1970s when this effect became highly recognized.
+The caffeine found in energy drinks and coffee shows an increased reaction performance and feelings of energy, focus and alertness in quickness and reaction anaerobic power tests.
 In other words, consuming an energy drink or any drink with caffeine increases short time/rapid exercise performance (like short full-speed sprints and heavy power weight lifting).
 Caffeine is chemically similar to adenosine, a type of sugar that helps in the regulation of important body processes, including the firing of neurotransmitters.
-Caffeine takes the place of adenosine in your brain, attaching itself to the same neural receptors affected by adenosine, and causing your neurons to fire more rapidly, hence caffeine's stimulating effects.
+Caffeine takes the place of adenosine in the brain, attaching itself to the same neural receptors affected by adenosine, and causing neurons to fire more rapidly, hence caffeine's stimulating effects.

 Carbohydrates are also a very common form of energy supplements, as all sugars are carbohydrates.
 Products like Gatorade and Powerade are formulated with simple sugars such as sucrose and dextrose.
 Carbohydrates are necessary as they maintain blood glucose levels and restore muscle glycogen levels.